 Setting Description URL Category To filter by a URL category, select Filter by URL Category and type the first letter of a URL category by which to filter.
 Choose the category from the list that appears.
 If the set of URL categories has been updated, some categories may be labeled "Deprecated".
 These categories are no longer being used for new transactions, but you can use them to search for transactions that occurred before the category set update.
-For more information about updates to the URL Category set, see URL Category Set Updates and Reports, page 23-15.
+For more information about updates to the URL Category set, see URL Category Set Updates and Reports, page 23-12.
 Application To filter by an application, select Filter by Application and choose an application by which to filter.
 To filter by an application type, select Filter by Application Type and choose an application type by which to filter.
 Policy To filter by a policy group, select Filter by Policy and enter a policy group name by which to filter.
-Malware Threat To filter by a particular malware threat, select Filter by Malware Threat a malware threat name by which to filter.
+Malware Threat To filter by a particular malware threat, select Filter by Malware Threat and enter a malware threat name by which to filter.
 To filter by a malware category, select Filter by Malware Category and choose a malware category by which to filter.
+WBRS In the WBRS section, you can filter by web reputation score and by a particular web reputation threat. • To filter by web reputation score, select Score Range and select the upper and lower values by which to filter.
+Or, you can filter for websites that have no score by selecting No Score . • To filter by web reputation threat, select Filter by Reputation Threat and enter a web reputation threat by which to filter.
+AnyConnect Secure Mobility To filter by the location of users (either remote or local), select Filter by User Location and choose a user type by which to filter.
+User Request To filter by transactions that were initiated by the client, select Filter by User-Requested Transactions.
+Note: When you enable this filter, the search results include some "best guess" transactions.